"Where I started my cancer care — that’s something I didn’t take lightly."

-He met first with both El-Deiry and his medical oncologist Paul Engstrom, MD – “the Wizard of Oz at Fox Chase,” as Todd described him, touching on Engstrom’s accomplished 45-year career in cancer care.
+He met first with both his original contact and his medical oncologist Paul Engstrom, MD, FACP – “the Wizard of Oz at Fox Chase,” as Todd described him, touching on Engstrom’s accomplished 45-year career in cancer care.
 They came up with a treatment plan.

-Fox Chase’s Chief of General Surgery Elin Sigurdson, MD, PhD, FACS, became Todd’s surgical oncologist, and Joshua Meyer, MD, his radiation oncologist.
-Meyer was leading a clinical trial evaluating patients with colorectal cancer to see if they benefited from a combination of chemo and radiation or chemotherapy alone, and enrolled Todd.
+Fox Chase’s Elin Sigurdson, MD, PhD, FACS, FRCS (C), became Todd’s surgical oncologist, and Joshua Meyer, MD, his radiation oncologist.
+Meyer was leading a clinical trial evaluating patients with colorectal cancer to see if they benefited from a combination of chemo and radiation or chemotherapy alone, and he enrolled Todd.

 As part of the trial, Todd’s doctors took a biopsy of his tumor.
-Todd was inspired to sequence the DNA of his tumor himself, so he asked for biopsy samples.
-Todd worked with El-Deiry, gastrointestinal cancer geneticist Michael Hall, MD, MS, and bioinformatics expert Eric Ross to understand his cancer genome DNA, while undergoing treatment.
+Inspired to sequence the DNA of his tumor himself, Todd asked for biopsy samples and worked with a variety of Fox Chase researchers and oncologists (including gastrointestinal cancer geneticist Michael Hall, MD, MS, and bioinformatics expert Eric Ross, PhD, ScM) to understand his cancer genome DNA, all while undergoing treatment.

-“I had a whole team of people looking after me and making sure that I was ok personally, that my opinions were valued, and that I knew my options,” he said.
+“I had a whole team of people looking after me and making sure that I was okay personally, that my opinions were valued, and that I knew my options,” he said.